mswjs/msw/README.md

 ### 4. Integrate

 Mocking is a **development-only** procedure.
-We highly recommend to include your mocking module (`app/mocks.js`) into your application's entry during the build.
-Please see examples of how this can be done below.
+It's highly recommended to include your mocking module (`app/mocks.js`) into your application's entry during the build.
+See the examples below.

 #### Using webpack